bencoman/Cassowary/ClKernel.package/ClDummyVariable.class/README.md

-A dummy variable in the equation
+A dummy variable is used internally in the solver